Modern High School Construction & Athletic Facility Projects to Meet the Future

 - Providing safe access to the existing high school for the students and staff through phase three of construction

-- In order to provide parking accommodations when the new school is completed, the grading and construction of the southeast parking lot needed to be early in the phasing process
+- To provide parking accommodations when the new school is completed, the grading and construction of the southeast parking lot needed to be early in the phasing process

 Through diligent planning and site design work, the Snyder & Associates team was able to produce a plan that fits with the phased construction parameters and addresses all challenges.
-This plan will serve as the benchmark as the project progresses.
+This plan will serve as the benchmark as the project progresses toward substantial completion in early 2022.
 Stay tuned for updates as construction milestones are achieved.